 - at the beginning of the symptoms often supraventricular extrasystoles (SVES)

-- the P- wave is overlaid by the QRS complex
+- the P wave is superimposed by the QRS complex

 - negative P- waves (Herold 2020)

-- late onset P-waves after QRS complex (appearance like atrial tachycardia) (Hafeez 2020)
+- late onset P- waves after the QRS complex (appearance like atrial tachycardia) (Hafeez 2020)